 Sal forests: The sal forests are tropical moist deciduous forests located in central Bangladesh, north from Dhaka.
 The total area of sal forests is 34,000 ha (FAO 2008), with about 86% of the forest situated in the districts of Gazipur, Mymensingh, Tangail and Comilla (central region), with the remaining 14% in the districts of Rangpur, Dinajpur and Rajshahi.
-These forests are dominated by Shorea robusta and have been severely reduced in area, largely by agriculture and military and industrial encroachment, with the remaining forests mostly degraded (Islam and Sato 2012, Hossain et al. 2013, Abdullah et al. 2015).
+These forests are dominated by Shorea robusta and have been severely reduced in area, largely by agriculture and military and industrial encroachment, with the remaining forests mostly degraded (Islam and Sato 2012, Hossain et al. 2013, Abdullah et al. 2015, Islam, 2006).
 Abdullah et al. (2015) reported that the forest area has been reduced by 75% since 1972 but Alam et al. (2008) suggested that only about 10% remains.
 Most animal species associated with these forests have disappeared.
 The forests are heavily used by local people for firewood and the landscape is interspersed with low-lying areas where crops and livestock-raising are common.

 Hill forests: Chittagong, Sylhet Hills, Cox’s Bazaar, and Chittagong Hill Tracts forests: The hills area forms about 12-15% of the country.
 The forests in this area are tropical evergreen and semi-evergreen and these each have several subtypes based on altitude, soil, and rainfall.
 The evergreen forest is composed of tropical wet evergreen and tropical mixed evergreen.
 The deciduous forest consists of tropical moist deciduous and tropical open deciduous.
 Tropical mixed evergreen forest is the most important type, with the dominant tree species, the Dipterocarps, being highly valued due to their high-priced timber.
 Common evergreen species include Dipterocarpus spp., Swintonia floribunda, Artocarpus chaplasha, Hopea odorata, and Tetrameles nudiflora.
 Forest cover has been reduced from about 120,000 ha in 1990 to 85,000 ha in 2005 (FAO 2008).
 Miah et al. (2014) suggested that about 73% of the hill areas are only suitable for forestry.
 The CHT is populated by at least 12 ethnic communities: Chakma, Marma, Tripura, Tanchangya, Khayang, Chak, Murong, Pankhu, Lushai, Bawm, Khumi, and Uchai, each possessing distinct cultures and lifestyles.
 These people largely practice shifting cultivation, but the total population in the area has risen substantially owing to migration to the region from of refugees from Myanmar, as well as from other areas within Bangladesh, resulting in forest loss to increased agriculture (including shifting cultivation or jhum) and settlements.
 About 85,000 ha are now under shifting cultivation for about 60,000 people in these areas (Hossain 2011).
 The FMP (2016) indicated that less than 100,000 ha of forest remain from what was once >700,000 ha.